5 Facts for Fractured Tailbone Pain Relief

 When being a pain in the butt goes from figurative to literal, it’s time to see an orthopedic specialist.
 The technical term for a broken bum is “fractured coccyx.”
 And while a bruised one is more common than a broken one, older adults and especially women are more likely to suffer from a fractured coccyx.

 The coccyx (or tailbone) is a triangular, bony structure situated at the base of the spine.
 Because of its position, it is highly susceptible to injury during a fall.
-Unfortunately for broken tailbone sufferers, many pelvic floor muscles go into the coccyx, which can make everyday functions like defecation, walking, running, and sitting painful and even difficult.
+Unfortunately for broken tailbone sufferers, many pelvic floor muscles go into the coccyx, which can make everyday functions like walking, running, and sitting painful and even defecation difficult.
+To help, here are five ideas for fractured tailbone pain relief.

 A broken or bruised coccyx will usually heal on its own.
 Physical therapy, exercises, and a special cushion can help ease the pain and speed recovery.
 Surgery is needed in fewer than 10% of cases.
 If you have trouble with bowel movements or urination, see a doctor.